mbauckhage/gmp2/README.md

 This script takes either raster or shapefile and calculates a depth map.
 The raster input needs to be binary.
 A max depth needs to be set.
 """

+### Segmentation of Contour Lines

+#### Extracting Contour Lines from Map

+`se_00_main_segmentation.py`

+This script is the main script for the segmentation of the maps.
+Start the script, select the seed point and the script will segment the map and save the skeleton as a geojson file.

+#### Assigning heights of Contour Lines based on existing contour lines.

+`se_01_main_assign_heights.py`

+Use exisitng contour line heights to assign heights to the skeleton.

+### Digital Elevation Model (DEM)

+#### Geojson to TIFF

+`dem_01_main_geojson2tiff.py`

+This script is used to convert a geojson file to a tiff file, which later will be used to create the DEM using grid interpolation.

+#### Grid Interpolation

+`dem_02_main_interpolation.py`

+This script interpolates the height map from the skeleton using grid interpolation.

+#### Fix resolutions

+`dem_03_main_resolution_fix.py`

+This script is used to resample the geotiff files to a new resolution, to allow river subtraction in the following step.

+#### River subtraction

+`dem_04_main_river_subtraction.py`

+This script subtracts the depth maps (rivers, lakes, etc.) from the DEMs and saves the result as a new raster file.

 ### Unity Preperation

 #### Raster and DEM preparation